 Player sales £1.7m (2017 £0.8m)

-According to the accounts the club broadly generates its income from three main sources.
+The club, like most others, generates its income from three main sources.
 Matchday, broadcasting and commercial.

 Rangers didn’t produce accounts for 2011 and 2012 due to the club being in liquidation and the accountants not being obliged to submit them to the registrar.